 This is one of the most painful conditions known to medicine.
 Even the slightest touch to the skin can cause excruciating pain.
 This chronic pain condition affects the trigeminal nerve, which carries sensations between your face and your brain.
 A slight touch to the face can trigger the pain.
 Washing your face, shaving, applying makeup, chewing, eating, talking, smiling, a light breeze or brushing your teeth can cause extreme pain.
 The condition can be progressive, meaning it can intensify and worsen over time.
 It may start out mild and occasional but develop into more frequent bouts of worsening pain.
 More women than men are affected by trigeminal neuralgia and the most common age of onset is 50 and older.

-With trigeminal neuralgia, there is thought to be contact between the trigeminal nerve at the base of the brain and an artery or vein.
+With trigeminal neuralgia, there is thought to be contacted between the trigeminal nerve at the base of the brain and an artery or vein.
 This can put pressure on the nerve and cause it to malfunction.
 The aging process can encourage the development of this condition, and it has also been tied to disorders including Multiple Sclerosis.
 Some people have no clear trigger and in rare cases, a tumor can compress the trigeminal nerve.

 There are many symptoms a person can experience with trigeminal neuralgia.
 These include: